shmykelsa/AA-Tweaker/README.md

 What this app does is making some SQLite queries in order to alter some features of Android Auto.
 It contains the trick inside [AA Phenotype Patcher](https://github.com/Eselter/AA-Phenotype-Patcher) to patch custom apps in order to work in AA (and the same script is contained) and with the same principle it unlocks some other things in Android Auto.

+# Available commands (version 1.0):

+1. Patch for custom Android Auto apps
+2. Disable speed restrictions while driving (preview of messages will be shown always)
+3. Disable six tap limit (the banner asking to pay attention to road will not be shown anymore)
+4. Enable Assistant Shortcuts (you can learn more here: https://www.reddit.com/r/AndroidAuto/comments/jtli3q/howtoroot_only_force_activation_of_assistant/)
+5. Enable assistant animation in navbar (you can learn more here: https://www.reddit.com/r/AndroidAuto/comments/ju4jo3/inside_aa_theres_a_hidden_animation_that_will/)
+6. Disable start of Navigator app at start
+7. Disable red outline on battery icon when Battery Saver is active

+Hopefully more to come :)

 # How is this different from AA Phenotype Patcher?

 It just contains more features, the project is actually a fork of AA Phenotype Patcher, and share a lot of core functionality under the hood.